michaelmungaimaina/alx-low_level_programming/0x14-bit_manipulation/README.md

-Tasks
+#Tasks
 0. 0
-mandatory
+#mandatory

-Write a function that converts a binary number to an unsigned int.
+-Write a function that converts a binary number to an unsigned int.(SOLN)[https://github.com/michaelmungaimaina/alx-low_level_programming/blob/master/0x14-bit_manipulation/0-binary_to_uint.c]

     Prototype: unsigned int binary_to_uint(const char *b);
     where b is pointing to a string of 0 and 1 chars